tonygermano/webswing-mirror/documentation/docs/index.md

 Webswing project page [Webswing.org](http://webswing.org)

-Documentation sources are located in [/documentation folder](https://bitbucket.org/meszarv/webswing/src/)
+Documentation sources are located in [this folder](https://bitbucket.org/meszarv/webswing/src/HEAD/documentation/)

 >Note: Please help us improve this documentation by sending us feedback or pull requests.
 Any improvements or suggestions are appreciated.